kuvaus/LlamaGPTJ-chat/README.md

 cmake --build . --parallel
 ```
 > **Note**
+>
-> If you have an old processor, you can turn AVX2 instructions off in the build step with `-DAVX2=OFF` flag
+> If you have an old processor, you can turn AVX2 instructions off in the build step with `-DAVX2=OFF` flag.
+>
+> On old macOS, set `-DBUILD_UNIVERSAL=OFF` to make the build x86 only instead of the universal Intel/ARM64 binary.
+>
+> On Windows you can now use Visual Studio (MSVC) or MinGW.
+If you want MinGW build instead, set `-G "MinGW Makefiles"`.

 ## Usage